Transport models for wave propagation in scattering media with nonlinear absorption: Introduction

 In this work, we are interested in developing kinetic models when nonlinear absorption occurs during wave propagation~\cite{BaReZh-JBO18,Mahr-QE12,RuPe-AOP10,YiLiAl-AO99}.
 We are mainly motivated by applications where reconstructing the absorption of the underlying medium from internal or boundary observations is of practical interest.
 Such applications include, for instance, the case of reconstructing the two-photon absorption coefficient of biological tissues with optical or photoacoustic measurements~\cite{DeStWe-Science90,LaReZh-SIAM22,MoViDi-APL08,ReZh-SIAM18,ReZh-SIAM21,StZh-SIAM22,XuWaXuZhYi-OC21,YaNaTa-OE11,YeKo-OE10}.

 Our derivation will be carried out in the frequency domain, where wave propagation is described by the standard Helmholtz equation.
-The nonlinear absorption mechanism we are interested we study is modeled as a zeroth-order perturbation to the second-order Helmholtz differential operator.
+The nonlinear absorption mechanism we are interested \YZ{in} is modeled as a zeroth-order perturbation to the second-order Helmholtz differential operator.
 This is the essential factor that makes it possible for us to perform the standard calculations in this field for our nonlinear problem.
 Even though this is a mathematically less attractive nonlinearity to study, the derivation does provide us a formal justification of the semilinear radiative transport model, see, for instance~\eqref{EQ: TRANS}, used in many applications.
-We refer interested readers to~\cite{FaJiPa-SIAM03} for the derivation of transport models for a different type of nonlinearity that makes use a mean-field approximation.
+We refer interested readers to~\cite{FaJiPa-SIAM03} for the derivation of transport models for a different type of nonlinearity that makes use of a mean-field approximation. \YZ{Furthermore, we emphasize that the derived nonlinear transport model has a variety of important applications.
+In fluorescence imaging, it can be used to localize and characterize fluorescent molecules by determining their two-photon or multi-photon absorption properties. }

-The rest of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section~\ref{SEC:ERT}, we derive the radiative transport model for media with quadratic and higher-order absorption.
 We then discuss the diffusive limit of the derived transport models in Section~\ref{SEC:Diff}.
-As an application, we study in Section~\ref{SEC:IP} an inverse medium problem for our semilinear radiative transport equation.
+As an application of the derived model, we study in Section~\ref{SEC:IP} an inverse medium problem for our semilinear radiative transport equation.
 Concluding remarks are offered in Section~\ref{SEC:Concl}.